Santhosh-H/DSA/README.md

 # DSA
-Collections of problems solved in leetcode
+Collections of problems solved in leetcode + GFG